The Bylaws of The San Francisco Young Democrats

 3. Other Non Ballot-Related Issues

-C. The PAC Endorsement Recommendation Procedure
+C. The Board Endorsement Recommendation Procedure

 In the event of an electronic vote, the Chair or Chairs of the PAC may facilitate a process in which Full Board Members shall cast their votes in an online repository.
 The electronic vote tally and results shall be accessible to all Full Board Members throughout the entire voting process.